kandoo/beehive/Docs/helloworld.md

 we have said hello for this name.
 Then we say hello accordingly!

-To ensure that `rcvf` behaves well when distributed, we need to make sure each name in `hello_dict` is updated in the same hive.
+To ensure that `rcvf` behaves well when distributed, we need to make sure that each name in `hello_dict` is updated in the same go-routine.
 This is very simple to do in Beehive.
 We just need to implement a map function that maps the message to `("hello_dict", name)`:
 ```go
 func mapf(msg bh.Msg, ctx bh.MapContext) bh.MappedCells {
 	// rcvf accesses hello_dict using the name